loosolab/UROPA/docs_rst/uropa-example.rst

 - `H3K4me1`_ (accession ENCFF001SUE for bed file)
 - `POLR2A`_  (accession ENCFF001VFA for bed file)

-.. note:: Peak ids are manually added to make it easier to describe them.
+.. note:: Peak ids are manually added to make it easier to describe different peaks.

 **Still not sure how to use UROPA?
 Please contact Maria Kondili (maria.kondili@mpi-bn.mpg.de)**